anfractuosity/wavecatcher/README.md

 # Fabrication

-I just submitted the board on 16th April to be made by https://macrofab.com/, hopefully I haven't made any mistakes!
+I just submitted the board on 16th April to have a prototype made by https://macrofab.com/, hopefully I haven't made any mistakes!

 # Creative Commons Licence